meenabhai-iitbombay/Andrew-ng-s-Ml-assignments/assignment2/Readme.md

-For details see the other README.md file
+For details see the other Readme.pdf file